 About Vital Proteins

-The protein for Vital Proteins is from pasture-raised cows in Brazil and New Zealand and wild-caught fish in Hawaii.
+The protein supplement for Vital Proteins is from pasture-raised cows in Brazil and New Zealand and wild-caught fish in Hawaii.

-It’s designed for all types of people, from those who just enjoy getting a little extra exercise on the weekends to serious athletes.
+This collagen product is designed for all types of people, from those who just enjoy getting a little extra exercise on the weekends to serious athletes.

 What They Offer

 This is a long list!

 - Vital Proteins Collagen Powder Supplement Hydrolyzed Peptides - Non-GMO, Dairy&Gluten Free Unflavored 10oz (Unflavored, Dark Chocolate & Blackberry, Vanilla, or Mixed Berry)